 While there are several independent rating agencies out there, A.M.
 Best is one of the most touted and respected in the life insurance industry.
 A.M.
-Best. stands out among other rating agencies not only for its longevity but for its specialization: it is the only agency that solely rates insurance.
+Best. stands out among other rating agencies not only for its longevity but for its specialization: It is the only ratings agency that solely rates insurance.

 Why life insurance company ratings matter

 Before we talk specifically about A.M.
 Best, it’s important to understand why you should care about life insurance company ratings.
 If you’re like me, you probably scour Amazon reviews before buying a big-ticket item and TripAdvisor reviews before making those summer vacation plans.
 Information is power.
 And that is certainly true in the insurance world.
 You wouldn’t want to make an important financial decision such as purchasing life insurance to help protect your family without evaluating the company issuing the policy.

 Life insurance companies receive ratings from independent agencies based on their assessments of the insurer’s financial strength and claims-paying ability.
 A life insurance policy is only as good as the paper it’s written on.
 You should choose a life insurance company that’s well respected and has received reputable ratings.

 The higher the rating, the higher the rating agency’s assessment that the insurer will be around to pay out the policy to your beneficiaries.
 It serves as an independent, objective opinion based on their analysis of items such as customer complaints, available cash flow, and acceptable risk.